Sudhakarch99/elk-aks-terraform-/README.md

 sudo mv terraform /usr/local/bin/
 Setup Terraform Environment Variables

-Generate Azure client id and secret.

-After creating a Service Principal you MUST add API access for Windows Azure Active Directory and enable the following permissions

 Read and write all applications
 Sign in and read user profile
 # AZ Login and Select Subscriptions